By M.P. Pellicer | Stranger Than Fiction Stories

 Later it turned out that Pat Quinlan not only knew of Holmes doings, he asked for his help when he got a chambermaid pregnant.
 His wife who lived in Ohio, was soon to arrive so that she could attend the 1893 World's Fair, and what better place than Holmes' Hotel which was only six blocks away.

-In 1893, the Castle caught fire and Holmes along with Quinlan was arrested.
+In 1893, the Castle caught fire and Holmes along with Quinlan were arrested.
 Bones found in the debris of the building were explained as "beef bones", leftovers from when a restaurant operated during the World's Fair.
 Holmes lied his way out of jail, and soon left town.

 Quinlan continued to live on the second story of the Castle, and the shops on the ground floor still conducted business.

 Until August 1895, perhaps in fear of Holmes who still walked freely, he denied all knowledge of any nefarious deeds committed by his employer.
-Then Holmes was incarcerated in Moyamensing Prison and Quinlan and his wife described him as a "dirty, lying scoundrel".
+Then Holmes was incarcerated in Moyamensing Prison, and Quinlan and his wife described him as a "dirty, lying scoundrel".

 He told police that he knew Holmes stole bodies from Western Michigan graveyards, which were sold to the medical departments of local universities.